A subtractive colour model explains how different coloured pigments (such as paints, inks, dyes or powders) mix to produce other colours.

 - Widely used subtractive colour models include:

-- CMY colour model – a subtractive colour model used to understand the effect of combining cyan, magenta and yellow inks to produce a wide range of colours.
+- CMY colour model: This model is a theoretical foundation for understanding how cyan, magenta, and yellow inks combine to create a wide range of colours.

 Subtractive colour with opaque pigments

-- Subtractive colour models work on the principle that the colour of an opaque object is determined by the wavelengths of light absorbed by its surface and the wavelengths that are reflected.
+- All subtractive colour models rely on the principle that the colour of an opaque object or surface is determined by the wavelengths of light it absorbs and the wavelengths it reflects.

-- Mixing opaque pigments together produces a subtractive effect because each pigment absorbs a specific range of wavelengths.
+- Mixing opaque pigments creates a subtractive effect because each pigment absorbs a specific range of wavelengths.

 Subtractive colour with translucent pigments